 Tips for getting the most out of online collaboration tools for business.

-At this point, it should be clear just how much your business can benefit from focusing on collaboration tools.
-Even if you have the best social intranet software, the right mindset, and a talented group of employees on your side, online collaboration is not without its struggles.
+At this point, it should be clear just how much your business can benefit from focusing on team collaboration tools.
+Even if you have the best collaboration software, the right mindset, and a talented group of employees on your side, online collaboration is not without its struggles.
 There are plenty of ways you can improve collaboration within your organization.
 Here are a few examples:

 - Focus on open communication – In order for collaboration to truly work, communication has to be placed at the forefront of every project.
 Your team should always feel comfortable communicating about concerns or questions they may have, as well as whatever other input might push a project in a forward direction.
 Team leaders should do whatever they can to foster a more open environment for communication whenever possible.

-- Schedule training sessions – Learning how to use social intranet software is typically an easy process, although training your team can make things even simpler.
+- Schedule training sessions – Learning how to use a modern intranet platform is typically an easy process, although training your team can make things even simpler.
 Training sessions can be completed within a physical office or remotely via teleconferencing, and they don’t have to be time-consuming.
 Go over the basics, and if your employees are receptive to it, schedule more detailed sessions to cover every aspect of your platform in as thorough a manner as possible.

 - Identify key employees – In every organization, there are a handful of employees who set the bar for productivity, ingenuity, and work ethic.